 Campus Dream Award: Each campus will nominate one recent graduate from the campus to represent the campus in the award competition.
 Nominations are accepted from April 1 to June 30 each year.
 Selection of the nominee is based on a review of recent graduates within the past three years by the Campus Selection Committee.
 The selected nominee should be a graduate whose life story could have gone in any direction, but whose decision to attend a CCi school was a turning point for them.
 The selected nominee should be an inspiration and motivation to other students.
 Each Campus Dream Award recipient will receive:

-- 1. A scholarship worth \$2,500 that may be used at any CCi campus for training that is more advanced than the one from which the nominee has graduated, and - A trophy.
+- 1. A scholarship worth \$2,500 that may be used at any CCi campus for training that is more advanced than the one from which the nominee has graduated,

+- 2. A plaque, and

+- 3. \$100 Visa gift card.